GitauHarrison/notes/github_ssh.md

 <br>

+## Short and Easy Method

-_If this method does not work for you, consider doing the following:_
+_If the method above does not work very well for you, consider doing the following:_

 1. Generate SSH key using:
     ```python